doxout/stractory/README.md

 Notice how the options are passed to the server and client functions.

-When a client wrapper is specified like in the dnode example, using strac.connect will yield the wrapped client instead:
+When a client wrapper is specified like in the dnode example, using strac.connect will yield the wrapped actor client instead:

     strac.connect('name', function(err, client) {
         client.transform('beep', function(result) {